rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-19-37fdacde4d7e2f7d-revocation-of-suspension-in-trading-of-equity-shares-of-ranjit-securities-ltd-sc.md

 stocks:
 - RANJIT
 tags:
-- trading-suspension
-- suspension-revocation
-- equity-shares
+- equity
 - ranjit-securities
+- release
+- suspension
 title: Revocation of Suspension in Trading of Equity Shares of Ranjit Securities Ltd.
 ---